Are you someone that people turn to for advice, or for home cooking recipes, or even to troubleshoot an Excel sheet error?

 What do all of these courses have in common?
-There are two answers:

-The main answer, which is baked into the DNA of the OpenLearning platform, is that all of these courses are home to a learning community.
+All of these courses are home to a learning community.
 They provide a safe space for everyone in the course to collaborate, co-create experiences, express themselves, and be social as they learn with one another.

 So, are you ready to start sharing your knowledge and skills online?
 Now that you have an idea of the strategies and styles that you may want to incorporate in your online course, we can start to look at the other aspects like making sure the learning outcomes are aligned, building your course, facilitation, and marketing.
 Click here to read the next post on how to outline your online course with our planning template.